- Baltasar Kormákur

 And so, the central part of the movie concerns Chris’ ride to and from Panama, as he organizes his crew, sniffs out hiding spots for his goods, and orchestrates a master plan to outwit the easily outwitted Briggs.
 Everything that can go wrong does.
 When Chris arrives in Panama for the pickup, the millions in counterfeit monies are poorly made, forcing him to go to a competitor, the lunatic Gonzalo (Diego Luna), who demands that Chris participate in a haphazard armored car robbery as payment.
 Later, there are secret shipments of cocaine and a stolen Jackson Pollack painting to consider.
 Given how much goes wrong with Chris’ master plan throughout the course of the movie, and the prevalence of “one last job” heist movies that end badly for all involved, it’s any wonder the filmmakers dared to present this film’s absurd all-wrapped-up-in-a-tidy-bow happy ending.

 Contraband’s many shootouts and switcheroos are very plainly presented in the same low-key way that Wahlberg fulfills his performance: They’re watchable, just not very interesting.
-Things have a way of happening in Contraband so that we’re aware how they should be exciting, but they aren’t.
+Things have a way of happening in Contraband so that we’re aware of how they should be exciting, but they aren’t.
 Even when the stakes are at their highest, the viewer feels unconcerned and uninvolved.
-The proceedings all probably looked great on paper, yet, with the exception of Ribisi who gives his all, Kormakur fails to inject this familiar fodder with any panache.
-Add to the dullness a slew of tough guy male characters whose one emotion is macho and a single woman character that becomes the object of violence, and this flavorless actionstuff goes from tiresome to mildly unpleasant.
-And in the end, when the sun is shinning and the good guys got away with it, you wish they hadn’t, because doubtless it would have made a more interesting movie.
+The proceedings all probably looked great on paper, yet, with the exception of Ribisi, who gives his all, Kormakur fails to inject this familiar fodder with any panache.
+Add to the dullness a slew of tough guy male characters whose one emotion is macho and a single woman character that becomes the object of violence, and this flavorless action stuff goes from tiresome to mildly unpleasant.
+And in the end, when the sun is shining and the good guys got away with it, you wish they hadn’t, because, doubtless, it would have made a more interesting movie.